Canada–Europe relations

-Canada–Europe relations are the diplomatic, economic, and cultural ties between Canada and the peoples and states of the European continent.
+Canada has many diplomatic, economic, and cultural ties to the peoples and states of the European continent.

 Prior the Second World War, this referred primarily to bilateral relations with particular countries.
 However, since 1945 Europe has become increasingly institutionalized, and the Government of Canada deals directly with the major European multilateral organizations.

 History

 Canada's relationship with Europe is a consequence of the historical connections generated by colonialism and mass European immigration to Canada.
 Canada was first colonized by Vikings on the shores of Baffin Island, plus those of Newfoundland and Labrador in the Middle Ages.
 However, centuries later in the Modern Age, it would be mainly colonized by France and, after 1763, it formally joined the British Empire after its conquest in the Seven Years' War.
 It also had colonial influence from Spain in British Columbia, plus southern Alberta and Saskatchewan.
 Formal diplomatic ties were not possible between Canada and European countries when Canada was a collection of British colonies, but migration ties continued through the nineteenth and early twentieth centuries.

 Traditionally, from the beginnings of Canadian diplomacy in the 1870s to the 1930s, Canadian contacts with European countries were limited.
 Canada was not fully independent of the British Empire in matters of foreign affairs.
 Therefore, Canada could not send ambassadors to European capitals but rather relied on the Canadian High Commissioner in London or the Canadian Legate attached to the British Embassies in Paris, as well as Washington to make contacts with European diplomats.

 Travel between Canada and Europe for political leaders was also limited.
 This began to change during and following the First World War, when Canada was a member of the Entente Powers in alliance with a variety of European states including France, Belgium, Italy, and Russia, and sent troops to France and Belgium.
 Formal expression of this new relationship emerged after 1919 when Prime Minister Robert Borden attended the Paris Peace Conference, and when Canada joined the League of Nations and sent representatives to its headquarters in Geneva.

 Canadian engagement with the League of Nations was relatively weak however, as the government of Mackenzie King mostly pursued a policy of isolationism, though King did begin to make overseas travel for prime ministers a more regular occurrence, including a visit to Adolf Hitler in Berlin in 1937.